tpnurmi-code/GBB/README.md

 After training, the GBB model can export spatial parameter maps projected onto a group-brain template.
 These maps may include candidate measures of local timescale, connectivity strength, interaction complexity, tuning specificity, or other interpretable model-derived quantities.

 The purpose of these maps is not to claim direct access to hidden neural mechanisms, but to generate biologically testable hypotheses from indirect neuroimaging data.

-Validation philosophy
+## Validation philosophy

 A central principle of the project is that interpretability must be earned empirically.
 A model-derived parameter map is treated as mechanistically informative only if it demonstrates:

-    predictive validity on held-out data;
+- predictive validity on held-out data;
-    stability across random seeds, subjects, and datasets;
+- stability across random seeds, participants, and datasets;
-    robustness to ablation and model-comparison tests;
+- robustness to ablation and model-comparison tests;
-    recovery of known parameters in synthetic-data experiments;
+- recovery of known parameters in synthetic-data experiments; and
-    biological anchoring against independent sensorimotor, laminar, or multimodal evidence.
+- biological anchoring against independent sensorimotor, laminar, or multimodal evidence.

 ## Current status

-The current GBB implementation is a prototype developed in Python and PyTorch.
-It is intended as an experimental research framework for interpretable neuroimaging and biologically inspired machine learning.
-Refractoring of the code is in progress as it contains many files that are too long.
+The current GBB implementation is a research prototype developed in Python and PyTorch.
+The codebase has been reorganized into modular data, model, training, analysis, and visualization packages.
+Validation and reproducibility infrastructure remain under active development.

 The document below describes the project, its scope, validation strategy, and future development plans: [GBB project research plan](https://github.com/user-attachments/files/29357478/GBB_project_research_plan.pdf) and [GBB project phase graph] (https://github.com/tpnurmi-code/GBB/blob/main/project_phases.pdf)
 ## Installation